-The CDF and DO experiments at the Fermilab Tevatron demonstrated that these problems could be suc-641 cessfully addressed using precision silicon vertex detectors and specialized triggers.
-While these experiments 642 were mainly designed for high- p_T physics, they nevertheless made major contributions to bottom and charm 643 physics [66, 67].
-644
+The CDF and D0 experiments at the Fermilab Tevatron demonstrated that these problems could be successfully addressed using precision silicon vertex detectors and specialized triggers.
+While these experiments were mainly designed for high- $p_T$ physics, they made major contributions to bottom and charm physics [70, 71].
 The LHC produced its first collisions at 7 TeV center of mass energy at the end of March 2010.
-The b cross 645 section at the LHC is $\sim 300\mu b$, a factor of three higher than at the Tevatron and approximately 0.5% of the 646 inelastic cross section.
-When the LHC reaches its design center of mass energy of 14 TeV in 2015, the cross 647 section will be a factor of two higher.
-648
+The b cross section at the LHC is $\sim 300\mu$ b, a factor of three higher than at the Tevatron and approximately 0.5% of the inelastic cross section.
+When the LHC reaches its design center of mass energy of 14 TeV in 2015, the cross section will be a factor of two higher.

-The LHC program features for the first time at a hadron collider a dedicated B-physics experiment, 649 LHCb [68].
-LHCb covers the forward direction from about 10 mr to 300 mr with respect to the beam 650 line.
-B hadrons in the forward direction are produced by collisions of gluons of unequal energy, so that 651 the center of mass of the collision is Lorentz boosted in the direction of the detector.
-Because of this, the 652 b-hadrons and their decay products are produced at small angles with respect to the beam and have momenta 653 ranging from a few GeV/c to more than a hundred GeV/c.
-Because of the Lorentz boost, even though the 654 angular range of LHCb is small, its coverage in pseudorapidity is from about 2 to about 5 and both b hadrons 655 travel in the same direction, making b flavor tagging possible.
-With the small angular coverage, LHCb can 656 stretch out over a long distance along the beam without becoming too large transversely.
-A silicon microstrip 657 vertex detector (VELO) only 8 mm from the beam provides precision tracking that enables LHCb to separate 658 weakly decaying particles from particles produced at the interaction vertex.
-This allows the measurement of 659 lifetimes and oscillations due to flavor mixing.
-A 4 Tm dipole magnet downstream of the collision region, in 660 combination with the VELO, large area silicon strips (TT) placed downstream of the VELO but upstream of 661 the dipole, and a combination of silicon strips (IT) and straw tube chambers (OT) downstream of the dipole 662 provides a magnetic spectrometer with excellent mass resolution.
-There are two Ring Imaging Cherenkov 663 counters, one upstream of the dipole and one downstream, that together provide $K-\pi$ separation from 2 664 to 100 GeV/c.
-An electromagnetic calorimeter (ECAL) follows the tracking system and provides electron 665 triggering and π^0 and γ reconstruction.
-This is followed by a hadron calorimeter (HCAL) for triggering on 666 hadronic final states.
+The LHC program features for the first time at a hadron collider a dedicated B-physics experiment, 650 LHCb [72].
+LHCb covers the forward direction from about 10 mr to 300 mr with respect to the beam 651 line.
+B hadrons in the forward direction are produced by collisions of gluons of unequal energy, so that 652 the center of mass of the collision is Lorentz boosted in the direction of the detector.
+Because of this, the 653 b-hadrons and their decay products are produced at small angles with respect to the beam and have momenta 654 ranging from a few GeV/c to more than a hundred GeV/c.
+Because of the Lorentz boost, even though the 655 angular range of LHCb is small, its coverage in pseudorapidity is between about 2-5, and both b hadrons 656 travel in the same direction, making b flavor tagging possible.
+With the small angular coverage, LHCb can 657 stretch out over a long distance along the beam without becoming too large transversely.
+A silicon microstrip 658 vertex detector (VELO) only 8 mm from the beam provides precision tracking that enables LHCb to separate 659 weakly decaying particles from particles produced at the interaction vertex.
+This allows the measurement of 660 lifetimes and oscillations due to flavor mixing.
+A 4 Tm dipole magnet downstream of the collision region, in 661 combination with the VELO, large area silicon strips (TT) placed downstream of the VELO but upstream of 662 the dipole, and a combination of silicon strips (IT) and straw tube chambers (OT) downstream of the dipole 663 provides a magnetic spectrometer with excellent mass resolution.
+There are two Ring Imaging Cherenkov 664 counters, one upstream of the dipole and one downstream, that together provide $K-\pi$ separation from 2 665 to 100 GeV/c.
+An electromagnetic calorimeter (ECAL) follows the tracking system and provides electron 666 triggering and $\pi^0$ and $\gamma$ reconstruction.
+This is followed by a hadron calorimeter (HCAL) for triggering on 667 hadronic final states.
 A muon detector at the end of the system provides muon triggering and identification.
-667
+668